Analytical Solutions of Open String Field Theory

 Then, the linearized map~(\ref{Phi1PPsi1}) was trivially extended to a map of the cubic superstring field theory to the non-polynomial one\footnote{The map~(\ref{TheMap}) is not adequate for mapping bosonic solutions to the non-polynomial theory.
 However, bosonic solutions that are given in a pure-gauge form can be (trivially) mapped to the cubic theory and then to the non-polynomial one.},

 The operator $P$ is nilpotent, as can be seen from the OPE,

-The location of the $P$ insertion is invariant under the star-product.
-This fact implies that a state $\Psi$ carrying a $P$ insertion but no other components with support at $\pm i$, is nilpotent with respect to the star-product.
+The location of the $P$ insertion is invariant under the star product.
+This fact implies that a state $\Psi$ carrying a $P$ insertion but no other components with support at $\pm i$, is nilpotent with respect to the star product.
 The above implies

 For solutions of the equation of motion, the map~(\ref{TheMap}) can be inverted.
 In fact, all the solutions of the equation of motion of the non-polynomial theory~(\ref{NP_EOM}) can be mapped to formal pure-gauge solutions of the cubic theory by~\cite{Berkovits:2001im,Kling:2002vi},